So why play Money Tennis?

 It's run by players for players.

-It's no secret that tennis is dying all over the state of NSW.
+It's no secret that tennis is dying all across Australia.
 There isn't just one silver bullet solution to the problem as there are many factors behind the player exodus.

 Some players have commented that they're short on time and committees around the state have scrambled to decrease playing time, competition length and team size to accommodate.
 However, people have always worked jobs, trained, studied and looked after children in the past.
 These are not new phenomena.
 When competitions are shortened, the players who don't mind playing regular formats are adversely affected.